K9YA FAQ

 How do you know you are making a difference?

 While quantitative research on human-animal activities is still in its early stages, there is evidence to show high-quality interventions like K9 Youth Alliance do make a difference.
 In 2013, researcher Jessica Thomas at the Chicago School of Professional Psychology studied data collected from k9 connection’s programs over the course of a year.
-Thomas found that participation in the program resulted in increased empathy, self-awareness, and emotional IQ, and decreased antisocial and self-serving perceptions.
+Thomas found that participation in the program resulted in increased empathy, self-awareness, and emotional IQ, as well as decreased antisocial and self-serving perceptions.

 K9 Youth Alliance collects anonymous surveys from students at the end of each program to gauge its impact and continue to refine the program.
 In the words of one K9 Youth Alliance graduate, “Thank you for accepting me!
 I love all of you guys like a family.
 Can't wait to come back next year as an intern.”

 To learn more about our Program and browse our Annual Report, click here.
+And check back for more information on our research in progress.

 Who runs the organization and how are you funded?